-On May 20, the 5th cohort of University of Chicago residents will arrive at the Peking Union Medical College Hospital (PUMCH) for a week-long clinical rotation.
-Three residents, Thomas Couri, Julia Sun, and Shawn Kothari will respectively focus on hepatology (liver diseases), rheumatology, and general medicine, oncology, cardiology during their time at this top hospital in China.
-Their coming from afar is part of an exchange program that the two institutions have been conducting since 2014 with the hope of bringing global perspectives to residents on both sides in general medicine, internal medicine as well as family medicine.
-A number of PUMCH residents have also visited UChicago Medicine to learn the life of a resident in a U.S. hospital setting and reported positively on their experience in Chicago.
+From May 20th to 24th, 2019, the 5th cohort of University of Chicago residents arrived at the Peking Union Medical College Hospital (PUMCH) for a week-long clinical rotation.
+The three residents, Thomas Couri, Julia Sun, and Shawn Kothari respectively focused on gastroenterology and hepatology (liver diseases); rheumatology; and general medicine, oncology, cardiology during their time at this top hospital in China.
+Their visit is part of an exchange program that the two institutions have been conducting since 2015 with the hope of bringing global perspectives to residents on both sides in surgery, internal medicine and family medicine.
+A number of PUMCH residents have also visited UChicago Medicine to learn how residents are trained in a U.S. hospital setting.
+They have reported positively on their experience in Chicago.

 On the first day of their arrival, May 20th, Judith Farquhar, Max Palevsky Professor Emerita of Anthropology and of Social Sciences; Faculty Director, University of Chicago Center in Beijing, and Ji YUAN, Interim Executive Director of the Center in Beijing, invited them to visit the Center and led them on a tour of the Center in Beijing’s facilities.
 They also introduced the history of the establishments, noting that UChicago and PUMCH were both founded by Rockefeller Foundation.
 This was also an opportunity to discuss differences in tertiary care medicine between China and the U.S.